Temporal Variational Implicit Neural Representations: Conclusion

 \section{Conclusion}

 We have introduced \ours, demonstrating its effectiveness in imputation and forecasting across various time series domains and data conditions.
-Our results highlight superior performance in low-data regimes and robust handling of varying observation patterns.
+Our results highlight superior performance in low-data regimes and robust handling of varying observation patterns, in comparison to state-of-the-art INR time series models and several additional baselines.
 Furthermore, the amortization of INR weights in our probabilistic setting enables adaptation to unseen data without fine-tuning or per-sample optimization, a key advantage over traditional hypernetwork-based methods that rely on meta-learning.
 We have also illustrated the potential of \ours\ for downstream tasks with improved classification on HAR data.
-While baseline methods TimeFlow and DeepTime showed stronger performance in specific scenarios, TV-INRs frequently produced comparable or superior results while offering substantial practical benefits: unified model training across multiple tasks, individualization without meta-learning, and significantly improved training and inference efficiency.
+While baseline methods TimeFlow and DeepTime showed stronger performance in specific scenarios, TV-INRs frequently produced comparable or superior results while offering substantial practical benefits: unified model training across multiple tasks, individualization without meta-learning, significantly improved cumulative training and fixed inference time, independent of gradient adaptation.
 The ability to handle multiple forecasting horizons with a single model represents a considerable advantage in real-world applications where computational resources may be limited.